Leadtech/BootFramework/README.md

 *Boot aims to be particularly useful for the following type of projects:*
 * Micro-services / API's
 * Console applications
-* Customized frameworks
+* Starting point for rolling your own framework
-* High demanding PHP web-applications
+* Lightweight alternative to the full stack framework

 ## Installation